Makes: 2 pounds

 12 ounces (2 cups) semisweet or bittersweet chocolate chips

-12 ounces (2 cups) Melt ‘n Mold chocolate chips (see note) or 2 more cups regular chocolate chips
+12 ounces (2 cups) Melt ‘n Mold chocolate chips (see note below) or 2 more cups regular chocolate chips

 1 cup chopped walnuts